oeg-upm/ya2ro/README.md

 title: "Paper - Template"
 ```

-`summary:`A brief summary of the paper also known as an abstract.
+`summary:`A brief summary of the paper, also known as an abstract.
 ```yaml
 summary: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed finibus odio egestas neque porttitor sollicitudin.
 Sed fermentum placerat nisi quis congue."
 ```

 `datasets:` All the datasets used and created during the paper.
-This tool supports to define each dataset manually specifiying all fields or use a DOI and ya2ro will try to automatically fetch the data.
+This tool supports to define each dataset manually specifying all fields or to use a DOI and ya2ro will try to automatically fetch the data.
 ```yaml
 datasets:
   -